 - High-purity softener salt is necessary to ensure the smooth running of the brine tank.

 Triplex Water Softener System

-This is usually a bespoke system but there are a few triplex water softeners available for immediate purchase online.
+This is usually a bespoke system but there are a few triplex water or heavy duty softeners available for immediate purchase online.

 A bespoke model might combine a simplex system combined with a duplex system.
 This means there can also be customized quadplex or multiplex water softeners.